 Study English in a group setting

-Our group English classes are offered through the Department of Linguistics for eligible English language learners.
-Please note, our group courses are only open to students of The Graduate School and postdoctoral fellows.
+Our group English language classes are offered through the Department of Linguistics for eligible students of The Graduate School and postdocs.
 For more information on who may enroll, see our eligibility page.
 Members of the general public should visit our resources page for more information on where to learn English in the Evanston and Chicago area.

 Courses are designed for students at intermediate and advanced levels of English proficiency.
-Our courses are taught by experienced instructors with advanced degrees in Linguistics and/or TESOL, or by advanced Linguistics PhD students.
+Course instructors have earned advanced degrees in linguistics, TESOL, or speech-language pathology, or are advanced Linguistics PhD students with specific training in applied linguistics for English language teaching.
 Class size is limited to 15 students per class.

-Linguistics 380 classes feature a series of course topics for spoken English skills: Pronunciation and the Sound Structure of English, Conversation and Fluency, Academic Presentations, and Speech Acts and the SPEAK Test.
+Linguistics 380 courses support a variety of topics within spoken English skills: Academic Presentations, First Year Focus, Conversation and Fluency, Pronunciation, and Speech Acts and the SPEAK Test.